A stable infinity-category of Lagrangian cobordisms: Introduction

 \section{Introduction}

 This paper introduces a stable theory of Lagrangian cobordisms in exact symplectic manifolds.
 Fukaya categories~\cite{FOOO, Seidel} provide a geometric (or analytic) approach to quantum symplectic geometry, while deformation quantization~\cite{DeWildeLecomte, Fedosov, Kontsevich} provides an algebraic approach.
-We hope that Lagrangian cobordisms will provide a missing topological (or homotopical) viewpoint.
-By their nature, Lagrangian cobordisms involve the intuitive geometry of Lagrangian submanifolds and the flexibility of Hamiltonian isotopies.
+We hope (see Section~\ref{}) that Lagrangian cobordisms will provide a missing topological (or homotopical) viewpoint.
+By their nature, Lagrangian cobordisms involve the intuitive geometry of Lagrangian submanifolds and the strength of Hamiltonian isotopies.
 They also bypass unnatural choices of coefficients and the challenging partial differential equations of pseudo-holomorphic disks.
 Our inspirations include Floer's original vision~\cite{floer, floer1, floer2} of Morse theory of path spaces, the notion of non-characteristic propagation~\cite{KS, GM, N} and the homotopical setting of stable $\oo$-categories~\cite{Joyal, LurieTopos, LurieStab}.

-Given an exact symplectic target $M$ equipped with a (not necessarily smooth or compact) support Lagrangian $\Lambda \subset M$, we construct an $\oo$-category $\Lag_\Lambda(M)$ whose objects are Lagrangian branes inside of $M\times T^*\R^n$, for large $n$, and whose morphisms are Lagrangian cobordisms that are non-characteristic with respect to $\Lambda$.
-Our main result states that $\Lag_\Lambda(M)$ is a stable $\oo$-category (Theorem~\ref{thm: stable}) with concretely realized mapping cones (Theorem~\ref{thm: cones}).
-In the rest of the Introduction to follow, we outline the construction of $\Lag_\Lambda(M)$ and the proof of our main result.
-We conclude the Introduction with the discussion of a sequence of motivating conjectures centered around the following topics:
+Given an exact symplectic target $M$ with a collared boundary, equipped with a (not necessarily smooth or compact) support Lagrangian $\Lambda \subset M$, we construct an $\oo$-category $\Lag_\Lambda(M)$ whose objects are Lagrangian branes inside of $M\times T^*\R^n$, for large $n$, and whose morphisms are Lagrangian cobordisms that are non-characteristic with respect to $\Lambda$.
+Our main result states that $\Lag_\Lambda(M)$ is a stable $\oo$-category (Theorem~\ref{thm. stable}) with concretely realized mapping cones (Theorem~\ref{thm. cones}).
+In the rest of this introduction, we outline the construction of $\Lag_\Lambda(M)$ and the proof of our main result.
+We also discuss a sequence of motivating conjectures centered around the following topics: \begin{enumerate} \item Comparing $\Lag_{\Lambda}(M)$ to the partially wrapped Fukaya category of $M$ with respect to $\Lambda$ (see Conjecture~\ref{conj: fukaya}). \item Comparing $\Lag_X(T^*X)$ to modules over chains on the based loop space of $X$, and more generally, for conic $\Lambda\subset T^*X$, relation of $\Lag_{\Lambda}(T^*X)$ to constructible sheaves on $X$ (Conjectures of Section~\ref{sect. cotangent bundles}). \item Changing geometric structures imposed on $\lag_\Lambda(M)$ to change the coefficient ring spectra of the theory.
+(Conjectures of Section~\ref{sect. conj point}). \item Gluing together $\Lag_\Lambda(M)$ from the assignment $U \mapsto \Lag_{U \cap \Lambda}(U)$ for appropriate open sets $U\subset M$ (Conjecture~\ref{conj: cosheaf}); that is, studying $\lag$ as a cosheaf of $\infty$-categories on $\Lambda$. \end{enumerate}